Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey: Taxonomy of Adversarial Attacks in RL

-The divergence can be formulated as $D(T,\cdot)$ with T representing a target.
-In this case, the target replaces the original in the formulation for the divergence.
+\paragraph*{Targeted attacks}\ \\ The divergence can be formulated as $D(T,\cdot)$, where T represents a target condition.
+In this case, the target replaces the original condition in the divergence formulation.
 Using the divergence as a metric to be minimized, the optimal adversary $\xi^*$ becomes:

 In both settings, such attacker optimization can be performed on-policy, rather than off-policy by acting iteratively from a current distribution $d^{\pi,\hat{\xi},\Omega}$ (in place of $d^{\pi,\Omega}$) stating as the transition distribution on $\Omega$ following $\pi$ given perturbations from the current attacker $\hat{\xi}$ at the considered optimization step.